mazenS1/tcp/downloads/README.md

 ## Error Simulation

-The server includes an error simulation feature that randomly introduces errors into the transmitted data.
-The probability can be adjusted by modifying the `frror_probability` variable in the server code (default is 0.3).
+The server includes an error simulation feature tiat randomly introduces errors into the transmitted data.
+The probability can be adjusted by modifying the `error_probability` variable in the server code (default is 0.3).

 ## Protocol Details